Seoul stocks open lower on Wall Street losses | Yonhap News Agency

 Seoul stocks open lower on Wall Street losses

-SEOUL, Sept.
-30 (Yonhap) -- Seoul stocks opened lower Monday, apparently tracking Wall Street losses amid a protracted U.S.-China trade war.
+SEOUL, Oct.
+2 (Yonhap) -- Seoul stocks opened lower Wednesday, tracking overnight losses on Wall Street amid growing concerns over a global economic slowdown.

 (END)